-“… Is one of the recognized methods of fast transportation” (Goddard 1919)
+“…is one of the recognized methods of rapid transport” (Goddard 1919)

-In several versions of the “Myth of Creation” story, a man who was looking for his missing wife used the flute to travel through the mountains:
+In various versions of the story “The Myth of Creation”, a man who was looking for his missing wife used the flute to travel through the mountains:

 Fertility in Nature